airztz/Kafka4fun/README.md

 produce-streaming-consume-web will show you how to run Kafka a client application with functionaly like producing, real time straming analysis, consuming and realtime output in your web broswer!

+* You will first need to have an alive kafka cluster.

-Import produce-streaming-consume-web as Maven project into Eclipse.
+* Import produce-streaming-consume-web as Maven project into Eclipse.

-Within KafkaConfiguration.java, change urls for your own kafka bootstrap brokers.
+* Within KafkaConfiguration.java, change urls for your own kafka bootstrap brokers.

-Then simply run Application.java.
+* Simply run Application.java.

-Open your web browser and type in http://localhost:8080/Video_Streaming.html
+* Open your web browser and type in http://localhost:8080/Video_Streaming.html

 It is realtime!